Controls on the ocean response to idealized Antarctic meltwater input: Discussion

 In this study, we have presented an investigation of potential controls on differing ocean responses to meltwater input.
 We have used an idealized set-up to create a perturbed parameter ensemble with 18 different configurations, including a resolution change, to partially address parameteric and structural model uncertainty.
 Given that the model representation of ocean circulation is sensitive to grid resolution and physical parameter values, this ensemble allows us to identify controls on the range of ocean responses to meltwater input that may be linked to the ocean background state alone.
 We have additionally included idealized meltwater input at two depths due to uncertainty in how meltwater is distributed and motivated by previous work demonstrating a strong sensitivity of the ocean response to the depth of meltwater injection \citep{Eisenman2024TheFluxes,Basinski-Ferris2025AEvolution}.
 Taken together, we investigate potential important controls on the range of ocean responses to Antarctic meltwater, including uncertainty that may be introduced in projections from both the model ocean state and from interfacing the ocean model with ice sheet fluxes. \\

-For a range of ocean model parameter values, we have shown that, as in \cite{Eisenman2024TheFluxes}, the ocean's response to meltwater forcing is highly dependent on the depth of input.
+Part of our investigation focused on injection of meltwater at depth, given that a substantial proportion of Antarctic melt is from basal melt under ice shelves, and most current climate models do not resolve ice shelf cavities nor ice-ocean interactions.
+To approximate the possible uncertainty associated with melt being concentrated at depth from basal melt rather than at the surface from iceberg melt, in our deep meltwater experiments we injected freshwater at around 1000m depth.
+While simplified, this is similar to the proposed parameterization of \cite{Mathiot2017Explicit3.6}, which suggests injecting freshwater uniformly over the depth of the unresolved ice-shelf cavity.
+This generates a plume along the vertical wall of the continental shelf, which differs from the plume that would exit along the base of the ice shelf if an ice-shelf cavity was present.
+This plume drives a buoyant overturning circulation that entrains warm and salty circumpolar deep water, which eventually mixes into the colder and fresher surface layers outside the cavity \citep{Mathiot2017Explicit3.6}.
+Ultimately, the parameterization produced a near-shelf circulation that was similar to a comparable simulation resolving the ice shelf cavity and entrained the same water masses \citep{Mathiot2017Explicit3.6}.
+In the present work, for a range of ocean model parameter values, we have shown that the ocean's response to meltwater forcing is highly dependent on whether meltwater is input at depth or at the surface, as shown for a single parameter regime in \cite{Eisenman2024TheFluxes}.
 In the case of the sea level adjustment, the two depths of meltwater perturbation largely resulted in distinct distributions of Northern Hemisphere dynamic sea level.
 In particular, for any given ocean model set-up, the surface meltwater input adjusted more quickly around the basin than deep meltwater input.
 Similarly, the abyssal cell, which changes substantially in response to meltwater injection, is strongly dependent on the depth of the meltwater input.
-In the case of surface meltwater injection, the cell nearly shuts down due to stabilized stratification near the surface preventing outcropping.
-For deep meltwater input, the dynamics in the Southern Ocean are diabatic and the circulation is closed by convection to the surface driven by the statically unstable injection of water into the column; thus the cell closes, albeit with significantly different dynamics than in the control simulations. \\
+In the case of surface meltwater injection, the cell nearly shuts down due to stabilized stratification near the surface preventing bottom water formation \citep[similar to previous work, e.g., ][]{Lago2019ProjectedContributions,Li2023AbyssalMeltwater,Moon2025AntarcticCirculation}.
+Unlike in the surface meltwater case, the near-surface stratification is not strengthened under deep meltwater injection, which allows the abyssal cell to close. \\